 Pericardial fluid Gram stain is a method of staining a sample of fluid taken from the pericardium.
 This is the sac surrounding the heart to diagnose a bacterial infection.
 The Gram stain method is one of the most commonly used techniques to rapidly identify the cause of bacterial infections.

 How the Test is Performed

 A sample of fluid will be taken from the pericardium.
 This is done through a procedure called pericardiocentesis.
 Before this is done, you may have a heart monitor to check for heart problems.
 Patches called electrodes are put on the chest, similar to during an electrocardiogram (ECG).
 You will have a chest x-ray or ultrasound before the test.

 The skin of the chest is cleaned with antibacterial soap.
 The doctor then inserts a small needle into the chest between the ribs and into the pericardium.
 A small amount of fluid is taken out.

 You may have an ECG and chest x-ray after the procedure.
 Sometimes, the pericardial fluid is taken during open heart surgery.

 A drop of the pericardial fluid is spread in a very thin layer on a microscope slide.
 This is called a smear.
 A series of special stains are applied to the sample.
 This is called a Gram stain.
 A laboratory specialist looks at the stained slide under the microscope, checking for bacteria.

-The color, size, and shape of the cells help identify the bacteria.
+The color, size, and shape of the cells help identify the bacteria, if present.

 How to Prepare for the Test